Suzuki e Vitara Review

 -

-The Suzuki e Vitara is a new, compact electric SUV to rival the likes of the Renault 4 E-Tech, Citroen e-C3 Aircross and Vauxhall Frontera, through to pricier, longer-range options like the Volvo EX30, Skoda Elroq and Kia EV3
+The Suzuki e Vitara is a new, compact electric SUV to rival the likes of the Renault 4 E-TechCitroen e-C3 Aircross and Vauxhall Frontera, through to pricier, longer-range options like the Volvo EX30Skoda Elroq and Kia EV3.
+It shares much of its parts with Toyota, and it gets a ten year warranty!
+Check out Nicola’s video to see it in action, or read on to find out everything you need to know about the Suzuki e Vitara.

 ADVERTISEMENT

-It’s based on the ‘HEARTECT-e’ platform, which is a dedicated electric car platform that Suzuki has developed with Toyota and Daihatsu.
-There’ll be a variety of power outputs, too.
-The smaller battery, front-wheel drive e Vitara getting 142bhp, while you’ll be able to get the bigger battery with either front- or four-wheel drive with 172- or 181bhp respectively.
+There’ll be a variety of power outputs in the Suzuki e Vitara.
+The smaller battery, front-wheel drive e Vitara gets 142bhp, while you’ll be able to get the bigger battery with either front- or four-wheel drive with 172- or 181bhp respectively.
+We drove

-The Suzuki e Vitara is just under 4.3m long, 1.8m wide and 1.63m high, making it smaller than family cars like the VW ID.3, and spot on for a host of rivals ranging from the Jeep Avenger, Renault 4 E-Tech and Citroen e-C3 Aircross, to slightly pricier and longer-range alternatives like the Kia EV3 and Skoda Elroq.
+The Suzuki e Vitara is just under 4.3m long, 1.8m wide and 1.63m high, making it smaller than family cars like the VW ID.3, and spot on for a host of rivals ranging from the Jeep Avenger, Renault 4 E-Tech and Citroen e-C3 Aircross, to slightly pricier and longer-range alternatives like the Kia EV3 and Skoda Elroq

 Suzuki is very keen to emphasise the off-roading aspects of the e Vitara, though, and I can see why as there are very few compact electric family cars like this that do have any proper off-road prowess.
 The Jeep Avenger is the only one that does, and that’s front-wheel drive only, so Suzuki’s ‘AllGrip-e’ electric all-wheel drive system does set it apart a bit.
 There’s even a Trail mode, to make light work of rougher terrain.